monodot/monodot-co-uk/_posts/2016-12-09-openshift-cheatsheet.markdown

     kubernetes
     kube-scheduler

+### Problems and solutions

-Q. MacBook starts burning up / running out of RAM?
-Java containers hanging on startup?
+Q. My computer starts burning up and/or running out of RAM.
+Also, Java containers are hanging on startup.

 - Increase the RAM available to Docker for Mac (this will require a Docker restart)
 - `docker stop` any non-essential containers that you may be running _outside_ OpenShift

-### Other debugging
+### General debugging

 If something's not working, or not deploying: